YetiForceCompany/YetiForceCRM/README.md

 -	Fixed the display of Gantt chart.
 -	Fixed the display of page header.
 -	Fixed the display of the number of records.
+-	Fixed the display of widgets on Project summary view.
 -	Fixed a reply function in emails.
 -	Fixed a function responsible for adding tasks in emails.
 -	Fixed save of Project Tasks.